Visas, permits, residence

 - Home Affairs contact centre: +27 11 461 9252 (overseas callers), 0800 60 11 90 (within SA), email@example.com.

-- Read more: When, where and how to apply: work permits
+- Read more about when, where and how to apply for a work permit.

 - Quota work permit: As part of its economic growth plan, the government has made a pre-determined number of visas available to address skills shortages in certain occupations, such as engineers, artisans and technical skills.